Skip to content

 promtool check config /etc/prometheus/prometheus.yml

-5. Assign ownership - save the configuration file and change the ownership of the file to prometheus user
+5. Save the configuration and change the ownership of the file to prometheus user:

 sudo chown prometheus:prometheus /etc/prometheus/prometheus.yml